akamai/cli-appsec/README.md

-  rule-action                               (Beta) Display rule action in a policy. enable-rule-action                        (Beta) Enable rule action in a policy. disable-rule-action                       (Beta) Disable rule action in a policy. rule-condition-exception                  (Beta) Display rule condition exception in a policy. modify-rule-condition-exception           (Beta) Update rule condition exception in a policy.
+  rule-action                               (Beta) Display rule action in a policy. enable-rule-action                        (Beta) Enable rule action in a policy. disable-rule-action                       (Beta) Disable rule action in a policy. rule-condition-exception                  (Beta) Display rule conditions and exceptions in a policy. modify-rule-condition-exception           (Beta) Update rule conditions and exceptions in a policy. eval-rule-actions                         (Beta) Display evaluation rules and actions in a policy. eval-rule-action                          (Beta) Display evaluation rule action in a policy. enable-eval-rule-action                   (Beta) Enable evaluation rule action in a policy. disable-eval-rule-action                  (Beta) Disable evaluation rule action in a policy. eval-rule-condition-exception             (Beta) Display evaluation rule conditions and exceptions in a policy. modify-eval-rule-condition-exception      (Beta) Update evaluation rule conditions and exceptions in a policy. start-eval                                (Beta) Start evaluation in a policy. end-eval                                  (Beta) Stop evaluation in a policy. restart-eval                              (Beta) Restart evaluation in a policy. update-eval                               (Beta) Update evaluation in a policy. complete-eval                             (Beta) Complete evaluation in a policy. krs-rules-upgrade                         (Beta) Upgrade the KRS rules in a policy. upgrade-details                           (Beta) Display rules updates.

 Command options:
   --json        Print the raw json response.
 All commands respect this option.                       [boolean]